 Lifestyle and home remedies

-- Do a 10-minute warm-up that varies in intensity before you begin regular exercise.
+- Do around 10 minutes of warm-up that varies in intensity before you begin regular exercise.

 - Breathe through your nose to warm and humidify the air before it enters your lungs.

 - Wear a face mask or scarf when exercising, especially in cold, dry weather.

 - If you have allergies, avoid triggers.
 For example, don't exercise outside when pollen counts are high.

 - Try to avoid areas with high levels of air pollution, such as roads with heavy traffic.

 - Exercise regularly to stay in shape and promote good respiratory health.

 Talk to your doctor about writing an action plan if your child experiences exercise-induced bronchoconstriction.
 This document provides step-by-step instructions for teachers, nurses and coaches that explain what treatments your child needs, when treatments should be administered and what to do if your child experiences symptoms.

 There is limited clinical evidence that any alternative treatments benefit people with exercise-induced bronchoconstriction.
 For example, although it's been suggested that fish oil, vitamin C or vitamin C supplements can help prevent exercise-induced bronchoconstriction, there isn't enough evidence to show if they're useful or not.